SuperStupidness/trinket_m0_communicate/README.md

 ### Updates
+Update 15/1/2024:
+- Implement download and upload + verify template on board but **only** when the template is saved locally on board.
+Dart template retrieval does not work yet.
+- Add reset command (Sending Ctrl+D via USB) when board is stuck in REPL.
+Still very janky.
+Only works when Dart connects straight into REPL.
+- Attempted to implement Download template on dart but template is misssing data/gets wrong data
+- TODO: Download and upload template in dart.
+Solve SerialPortError on Dart when downloading and uploading templates.

 Update 9/1/2024:
 - Added script to compile python library to board.
 It also save code.py to board.
 - download\_template() is now enroll\_and\_send\_to_usb() (still unfished but _Soooooon_)